En3rGy/14100_Hue/README.md

 One module provides an auto discovery on the Hue bridge in order to receive the bridges IP address.
 A HS reboot is necessary, if the bridge IP chances!

+All outputs are configured as _send-by-change (sbc)_.

 ### Useage
 - [Hue API v2](https://developers.meethue.com/develop/hue-api-v2/) addresses each device using a non-readable ID.<br>
-This ID must be provided to the logic module instance of the corresponding Hue device.<br>
+This ID must be provided to the logic module instance of the corresponding Hue device (1 Hue Device : 1 Logic Module Instance).<br>
-In oder to identintify the Hue ID of a specific device, one logic module creates a webpage showing the IDs and the corresponding rooms and device names.
+In oder to identify the Hue ID of a specific device, one logic module creates a webpage showing the IDs and the corresponding rooms and device names.
 The link to this page is shown on the debug page in the logic modules section within the _HSL 2.0_ section.<br>
 **Create at least one instance of the logic module and identify the Hue IDs of the devices you would like to control.**